Automatic Network Planning with Digital Radio Twin

 Next, we introduce two network performance metrics, including coverage and capacity.
 We discretize $\mathcal{A}$ into a uniform square grid with resolution $a\times a$ meters, yielding $L = \left\lceil |\mathcal{A}|/{a^2} \right\rceil$ sampling points, where $|\mathcal{A}|$ is the area of $\mathcal{A}$, and $\lceil\cdot\rceil$ represents the ceiling function (i.e., rounding up to the nearest integer).
-For each sampling point $\ell \in {1, \dots, L}$, the received signal characteristics are obtained by using the aforementioned DRT that reflects the real-world propagation environment.
-The querying of the DRT is governed by a set of tunable parameters $\boldsymbol{\Theta}$, such as material conductivity and permittivity, which influence signal behavior and modelling accuracy.
+For each sampling point $\ell \in \{1, \dots, L\}$, the characteristics of the received signal are obtained using the aforementioned DRT that reflects the real-world propagation environment.

-We evaluate the network coverage by using $r_\ell(\boldsymbol{\Theta})$, which denotes the reference signal received power (RSRP) at sampling point $\ell$, corresponding to the strongest signal received from all BSs in the set $\mathcal{B}$.
-Moreover, we evaluate the network capacity by using the signal-to-noise ratio (SNR), which captures signal quality in the presence of interference.
+We evaluate network coverage using $r_\ell(\boldsymbol{\Theta})$, which denotes the received power of the reference signal (RSRP) at the sampling point $\ell$, corresponding to the strongest signal received from all BSs in the set $\mathcal{B}$.
+In addition, we evaluate the network capacity using the signal-to-noise ratio (SNR), which captures signal quality in the presence of interference.
 Let $s_\ell(\boldsymbol{\Theta})$ represent the SNR at point $\ell$, computed under the current parameter setting $\boldsymbol{\Theta}$ in the DRT.
 Given the parameter of the DRT, we can obtain RSRP and SNR values at all sampling points, and then define the following performance metrics.
 Given a predefined RSRP threshold $r_{\mathrm{th}}$, the coverage rate is defined as:

 where $\mathds{1}[\cdot]$ is the indicator function, returning 1 if the condition is satisfied and 0 otherwise.
 The network capacity, reflecting the average spectral efficiency across all sampling points, is expressed by: